 The whole process involves a series of contracts stored on Chainlink’s own blockchain, and at the end each oracle is given a rating based on how well it met the brief.
 The higher score, the better, and as only the ones with the top scores are chosen for future searches, it incentivises the best possible performance.

-How to buy Chainlink online – a step-by-step guide
+How to buy LINK online – a step-by-step guide

-Exchanges are usually the best place to buy cryptocurrency.
-The right one for you depends on your level of experience, your time frame, and what sort of coins you want to buy.
-The range of coins available can vary quite significantly between exchanges, for example.
-Whatever your needs, two of the top exchanges worth looking at are:
+Exchanges are usually the best place to find cryptocurrency.
+The right one for you depends on your level of experience, your time frame, and the sort of coins you’re interested in.
+What’s available can vary quite significantly between exchanges, but they are some of the best places to buy LINK coins.
+Two of the top exchanges worth looking at are:

 - Binance: The top exchange by market volume, you can trade hundreds of different cryptocurrencies on Binance.
 It now offers a lite version of its app for beginners.
 Sign up with Binance >

-- BitPanda: BitPanda lets you buy and sell a range of cryptos with fiat currency.
+- BitPanda: BitPanda accepts fiat currency and offers quite a wide range of tokens.
 It’s ideal for beginners thanks to an interface that’s very simple to use.
 Join BitPanda now >

 Step 2.
 Sign up and fund your account